lukemildenberger/GAM-305-Group-Project-Team-2/README.md

 **What tools (chosen in Module Two) did you find successful in the development of your Alpha project?
 Why?**

 Caity: Github was ultimately the main source for assigning items.
 Our test plan on google sheets was helpful to track the bugs and document their fixes.
 Discord is our main method of communication and meeting.
+Talyx: The use of Discord has been extremely helpful for meetings as it allows a way to screen share for meetings while also providing a constant means of communication between team members.

 **Were there any tools or techniques that you did not find helpful in the success of your project development?
 Why?**